benritchie30/LanguageInterpreter/README.md

 # LanguageInterpreter
 This is a haskell program that parses, interprets, and runs an original programing language.
-The language supports arithmatic and logical expressions and an enviroment with variables as if then else statements and while while loops
+The language supports arithmatic and logical expressions and an enviroment with variables as if then else statements and while loops

 The folowing is an example of a program written in the original language.